 The big moment has arrived!
 We blow horns, toast each other with grape juice, sing a song or two, pray over the new year, and hit the sack!

 What traditions or activities are you planning for the New Year?
+What are your favorite New Year’s Eve family traditions?
 I’d love to hear your favorites!
 Hoping you and yours have a Happy New Year!